Print

 • 25 cups cold water

-• 2 Tbsp chicken powder
+• 2 tbsp chicken powder

-For the Tare (Makes 6 to 8 servings)
+Shio Tare (Makes 6 to 8 servings)

-For the Chicken Meatballs
+Chicken Meatballs

-• 2 remaining chicken breast, removed skin
+• 2 remaining chicken breasts, removed skin

 • 1 clove garlic, grated